sgayangi/APKGitOpsDemo/README.md

     - In your forked repository, under Settings, create a repository secret named "KUBE_CONFIG"
     - The secret should contain the kubeconfig file in YAML format, which includes all necessary information for accessing the cluster.
     - You can follow the documentation here: https://kubernetes.io/docs/reference/kubectl/generated/kubectl_config/kubectl_config_view/
+3. Edit your workflow file and update the namespaces as needed.
+    - In the dev branch, the workflow file has the namespace as "apk" - you can see this in line 38.
+    - Update the namespace required in the workflow file of your forked repository.

 ## Tryout